Your resource for health and wellness information

 There is a little something I want to touch on here, since we’re talking about B6 conversion, called the B6 paradox.
 We see this in supplements, typically high dose B complexes or isolated B6 supplements.
 One of the known side effects of B6 overdose is neurotoxicity with tingling in the extremities and neuropathy type presentations.
 Until 2017, the exact mechanism behind this was unknown.

-In this study they compared the neurological effects of different vitamin B6 forms, pyridoxine, pyridoxamine, pyridoxal, and P5P on different types of cells.
+In this study they compared the neurological effects of different vitamin B6 forms, pyridoxine, pyridoxamine, pyridoxal, and P5P on several types of cells.
 What they found was that high doses of pyridoxine cause cell death, while none of the other vitamers affected the viability of the cells.
 Moreover, the P5P dependent enzymes were inhibited by the high dosed pyridoxine.
 This explains why symptoms of vitamin B6 toxicity mimic vitamin B6 deficiency since the supplemental pyridoxine causes a deficiency in P5P function.

 This is just one example of why vitamin form in supplementation is important.